sighthoundinc/ext-sh-edge-sdk/camera-capture/README.md

 # Running the container

 Run [run-docker.sh](run-docker.sh) to run the container.
-A 10 second video capture named `test.mp4` will be placed in the `/data/` directory by the running container.
+A 600 frame video capture named `test.mp4` will be placed in the current working directory by the running container.